 The following procedures govern the consideration of those who have been nominated for the award of Honorary Fellowship: Nominations must be made in writing by any current Member of the Association and supported in writing by at least two other persons who must be current Members of the Association.
 Referees from outside the IACCP membership may be used but are not mandatory.
 The nomination must be accompanied by a brief curriculum vitae, together with a summary statement of support for the nominee and reasons for the nomination.
 Normally, the nominee is not informed of the fact that she or he is being nominated.
 The Association will notify and inform the membership of the nomination procedure and will issue calls for nominations.
 Nominations and supporting documents must be sent to the Standing Committee on Awards.
 Nominations will be considered by the Standing Committee on Awards.
 If the Committee consensually supports the nomination of a candidate, it will recommend to the Executive Council that the Executive Council consider the candidate for the award.
 The Executive Council will then vote on the candidate.
 A positive decision requires that at least two thirds of those voting be in favor, and that at least two-thirds of the Executive Council cast ballots.
 The ballot may be conducted either at a meeting of the Executive Council or by postal or electronic ballot, whichever is the more expeditious.
 The entire procedure must take place within twelve months of the initial date of nomination.
-If the Committee does not support a candidate it will not report on the nomination to the Executive Council but will inform the nominator that it has been decided to take no action at the present time.
+If the Committee does not support a candidate it will not report on the nomination to the Executive Council do take no action at the present time.
+If the Executive Council approves the nomination, the President will inform the nominator that it has been decided to take no action at the present time.
 If the Executive Council approves the nomination, the President will inform the nominee and receive the nominee's acceptance of the award before a public announcement is made.